May 10, 2023

 Utility submetering involves the installation of physical meters for each residence downstream of the master meter.
 This allocates water, electric or gas usage for each unit, as well as common areas.

-Meter readings are taken automatically or manually and sent to a utility billing company.
+Meter readings are taken automatically (through a wireless connection) or manually and sent to a utility billing company.
 This firm produces and delivers a bill for each resident, collects payment, and remits it to the landlord.
 The landlord, meanwhile, pays the utility company and recovers all but common area costs.

 True submetering is the most accurate method for determining each unit’s utility usage.
 Additionally, it: